sgrif/diesel.rs-website/src/guides/getting-started.md

 :::
 :::

-We'll also want to create a `Post` struct into which we can read our data, and have diesel generate the names we'll use to reference tables and columns in our queries.
+We'll also want to create a `Post` struct into which we can read our data, and have Diesel generate the names we'll use to reference tables and columns in our queries.

 We'll add the following lines to the top of `src/lib.rs`: